This page describes a simple model and notation for distributed algorithms. Other models are introduced later.

 and so an agent has a single initial state.

-Multiple executions of a receive
+Multiple executions of a receive function with the same

 input produce the same output.